The Aftermath (2018)

 romance with her husband, but his detachment while he

-she’s not careful, her German host may fill…
+careful, her German host may fill…

-of a torrid love affair, the film also grapples with
+affair, the film also deals with serious issues, such as

-after the war.
-It reminds us that British bombers
+the devastation in Germany after the war.
+It reminds us

-leveled cities, left parents childless, and children
+British bombers leveled cities, left parents childless,

-people, and those who cannot find it in their hearts to
+starving, desperate people, and those who cannot find it

-forgive them the sins of the Nazis.
-The camera peers
+in their hearts to forgive them the sins of the Nazis.

-stone.
-It shows us the hardship faced by parents who
+entwined beneath broken stone.
+It shows us the hardship

-conflicted, turbulent emotions can drive people into one
+these conflicted, turbulent emotions can drive people

 no sense.
 The lust of a lonely, desperate woman whose